mpiwg-abi/specification-text-draft/IntegerConstants.md

     MPI_WIN_CREATE_FLAVOR   = -304,
     MPI_WIN_MODEL           = -305,

-    // attribute constant - must be negative MPI_KEYVAL_INVALID  = -401,
+    // attribute constant - should be negative MPI_KEYVAL_INVALID  = -401,

     // special displacement for sequential access file - should be negative